 Scan–rescan analyses for two participants show that the proportions of degenerate voxels (Table~\ref{tab:degeneracies_scan_rescan}) and the percentages of voxels with uncertainty below 50\%, 30\%, and 10\% (Table~\ref{tab:uncertainties_scan_rescan}) are highly consistent across sessions for both models.
 This reproducibility suggests that the degeneracy detection and uncertainty quantification provided by µGUIDE are robust and reproducible.

-Using the scan–rescan data from the two participants, we generated the same comparison as in Figure~\ref{fig:uGUIDE_NLLS}, with the results shown in Figure~\ref{fig:uGUIDE_NLLS_scan_rescan}.
+Figure~\ref{fig:uGUIDE_NLLS_scan_rescan} replicates the comparison from Figure~\ref{fig:uGUIDE_NLLS} using scan–rescan data from two participants (see Figure~\ref{fig:suppl_uGUIDE_NLLS_scan_rescan} for results on the second participant scanned twice).
 For µGUIDE, we show both the full distribution of MAP estimates and the subset of MAPs with uncertainty below 10\%.
 Overall, both µGUIDE and NLLS yield similar parameter distributions and appear robust across sessions.
 The small differences observed between scan and rescan are likely attributable to noise effects.
-In particular, the largest variability is observed for $D_i$, which is consistent with this parameter showing higher uncertainty in both models.
+In particular, the largest variability is observed for $D_{n}^{\|}$, which is consistent with this parameter showing higher uncertainty in both models.